SgrE/SgrE.github.io/_pages/about.md

 The homepage is under construction and more information will be presented.
 Sometimes it could not be updated in time.

 News
 ----

+2021-07 One paper was accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence.

 2021-06 One paper was accepted by Journal of Machine Learning Research.

 2021-02 One paper was accepted by Machine Learning.